Talks start to settle all WV opioid cases

 The settlement proposal

-The defendants were offered a universal settlement of West Virginia cases for $1.25 billion, all of which would go to the plaintiffs to directly combat fallout from the opioid crisis.
-The offer also seeks an additional attorneys’ fees, which would be awarded by the West Virginia MLP court.
+The defendants were offered a universal settlement of West Virginia cases for $1.2 billion, all of which would go to the plaintiffs to directly combat fallout from the opioid crisis.
+The offer also seeks an additional estimated $1.25 billion in attorneys’ fees, which would be awarded by the West Virginia MLP court.

 Farrell said he reached that amount by looking at what smaller-scale settlements have been elsewhere in the country and comparing that to the financial ability of the defendant companies as more of them file for or consider bankruptcy.